cpm-cmake/CPM.cmake/README.md

 Note that passing the variable as a configure option to CMake will always override the value set by the environmental variable.

+### CPM_DOWNLOAD_ALL

+If set, CPM will forward all calls to `CPMFindPackage` as `CPMAddPackage`.
+This is useful to create reproducible builds or to determine if the source parameters have all been set correctly.
+This can also be set as an environmental variable.

 ### CPM_USE_LOCAL_PACKAGES

 CPM can be configured to use `find_package` to search for locally installed dependencies first by setting the CMake option `CPM_USE_LOCAL_PACKAGES`.
 If the option `CPM_LOCAL_PACKAGES_ONLY` is set, CPM will emit an error if the dependency is not found locally.
+These options can also be set as environmental variables.

 ## Snippets